lodomo/lodomo.github.io/DevJournal.md

 ## DM API
 ### March 11th 2025

 In the lecture today, Vercel was mentioned.
 I decided to test that out to create my API to send me a message with the form.

 First off, the AI bot that makes programs for Vercel is absolute garbage and couldn't create a single thing that worked.

 So I guess I'm going to have to do it myself.
 I decided to go with Flask since I'm a little familiar with it.
 It will be hosted through Vercel.

 I will add in a folder into the github repo with the code used for the API but keep the API key in a private repository.

+UPDATE AN HOUR LATER:

+I got my bluesky bot account banned because vercel ran the script about a thousand times and it was blasting me with messages.
+So.
+That won't work in the submitted version.
+Kinda bummed, I was really excited about that feature.
+"A Bluesky account you control (lodomobo.bsky.social) has had its direct messaging (DM) feature permanently removed due to a violation of our community guidelines.
+This decision was made based on several risk factors on your account."
+WHOOPS.